Male Infertility and Lifestyle

 Medication such as cimetidine and sulphasalazine and long-term-daily use of some antibiotics and androgen injections can affect semen quality and cause oligozoospermia.
 The effect is reversible after three months following the withdrawal of medication.

 Use of beta-blockers and psychotropic drugs may lead to impotence.
 Chemotherapy treatment can induce azoospermia, which is permanent in most cases.

 Please inform us if you are taking any of these medications or are using any medications on a regular basis.

 Recreational drug use

-The use of recreational drugs or drugs of abuse such as marijuana and cocaine can adversely affect7 ovulatory and tubal function.
+The use of recreational drugs or drugs of abuse such as marijuana and cocaine can adversely affect ovulatory and tubal function.
 The use of drugs such as anabolic steroids and cocaine can adversely affect semen quality.
-Overall, use of these recreational drugs diminishes the fertility potential of the couple.
+Overall, the use of these recreational drugs diminishes the fertility potential of the couple.